250+ acres of specially managed dog training areas connected by a driveway that runs the length of the property

 Four large ponds

 Field and water training opportunities throughout the day.
-This spacious property will allow many handlers to work with their dogs at the same time.
+This spacious property will allow many simultaneous activities.
 MSDA will provide gunners.

 Handlers working with introductory-level dogs will be able to train away from live fire, watch advanced dogs work in fields and water, and will benefit from the guidance of experienced handlers, trainers, and AKC hunting test judges.
 If you have questions about whether your dog is ready for this activity, what to bring, how many birds to order, or any other issue please contact:

 Volunteers are key to making this event a success!
 In addition to informal mentoring, there are opportunities for throwing bumpers, planting birds, maintaining running orders, gunning, hospitality, photography, and many other options.

 Admission is FREE; birds are not.
 Prices for training birds will be available soon.

 Participants also are asked to bring a potluck dish to share.